domschl/WinSteamOnMac/README.md

 ## Step-by-step installation

-**Note:** See `Update notes` below, if you did already install an older version!

-- The minimum macOS version is macOS Sonoma 14.5, Command Line Tools 15.1 (newer versions of command line tool are __not supported__), Game Porting Toolkit 2
+- The minimum macOS version is macOS Sonoma 14.5, prebuilt game-porting-toolkit and Game Porting Toolkit 2
 - This guide only applies to Apple Silicon Macs.
 No Intel support.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: